 Cultivated from hedges that are typically used in a topiary setting, boxwood Bonsais are perfect for the beginner or the expert alike.
 These trees thrive from consistent pruning and maintenance, often sprouting new growth from pruned locations.
 One of the most popular boxwood Bonsai cultivars is the Chinese boxwood.

 Similarly to cedar Bonsais, fir Bonsai trees are not often cultivated.
-However, their straight trunks and shaggy bark makes them distinct from other types of Bonsai trees.
+However, their straight trunks and shaggy bark make them distinct from other types of Bonsai trees.
 The silver fir tree is one of the most popular trees to use in a Bonsai setting, especially when it is paired with rocks and mossy green landscaping.

 Some species of beech Bonsai trees keep their leaves year-round, even after they have changed color.
 The most popular beech tree varieties used in a Bonsai setting include the European beech and the Japanese white beech tree.
 However, any variety will have smooth, grayish bark and their wide, deciduous leaves will change color once the weather shifts.